KidQuant/CFA-Research-Challenge/README.md

 Considering the nature of this competition, we were only able to use information from public sources; however, each CFA research team was provided with free access to [S&P Capital IQ](https://www.spglobal.com/marketintelligence/en/solutions/sp-capital-iq-platform), which the vast majority of our information originated.

 We also utilized industry analysis from the [International Data Corporation](https://www.idc.com) (IDC).
 We used economic data from the [Bureau of Economic Analysis](http://bea.gov) and the [Bureau of Labor Statistics](http://bls.gov).

+Historical time-series asset prices such as CTSH's stock or currency exchange rates were provided with Bloomberg.

+## Enviroment and Tools

+Financial models were built and implimented using excel.
+We also constructed graphs, charts, and tables using excel.
+All of the necessary items were linked to Microsoft Word and Powerpoint for the construction of the [report](https://github.com/KidQuant/CFA-Research-Challenge/blob/master/Team%20Q%20-%20CTSH.pdf) and the [presentation](https://github.com/KidQuant/CFA-Research-Challenge/blob/master/CFA%20Research%20Presentation%20-%20CTSH.pdf).